Pets4HomesPets4Homes

 • Grooming equipment

-• 10 -12 weeks old bearing in mind that a puppy would not have full protection straight away but would only be fully protected 2 weeks after they have had their second vaccination
+• 10-12 weeks of age, keeping in mind that a puppy will not have full protection immediately but will be fully protected 2 weeks after receiving the second vaccination

 Grooming of the Miniature Dachshund

-Grooming tools needed for a Miniature Dachshund
+Grooming Tools Needed for a Miniature Dachshund

 • A grooming glove